-For some external devices, you may find DisplayPort or DVI inputs helpful, but HDMI is the most versatile, and you can always buy adapters to convert DisplayPort and DVI to HDMI.
+You may find DisplayPort or DVI inputs helpful for some external devices, but HDMI is the most versatile, and you can always buy adapters to convert DisplayPort and DVI to HDMI.

 Here is an example of the typical connection types you can find on a modern projector for home theater:

 If you have several external devices, it may be time to consider using an AV receiver, which will have multiple inputs for your devices and will only need one HDMI output cable to go to your projector.

 Wiring several devices directly to the projector can result in tangled cables and prove challenging to maintain.

 The other advantage of an AV receiver is it will also power a speaker system for improved audio – either stereo or surround sound.

 Of course, if you have older devices, you might need other connections on your projector like DVI, component, VGA or composite video connections.

 Newer projectors are less likely to have these connection types, but you can buy several different adapters that convert from an old connection type to HDMI or DVI – which you will find on good projectors.